-Each spring, Members of the U.S. House of Representatives sponsor a nationwide high school arts competition.
-The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our congressional district.
+Each Spring, Members of the U.S. House of Representatives sponsor a nationwide high school arts competition.
+The Congressional Art Competition is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our congressional district.

 - Computer Generated Art

 All entries must be original in concept, design and execution.

 The Congressional Art Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.